Signal Methods

 const newId = await $signal.add({ name: 'New Item' })

-add() accepts either id or _id as a provided document ID.
+add() accepts configured identity fields as a provided document ID.
+It also accepts legacy id and _id inputs.
 If both are provided, they must be equal, otherwise add() throws.

 getId()